notificationapi-com/docs/docs/reference/server.md

 Below you can find additional parameters and use-cases.

-## Merge Tags: Dynamically values in notifications
+## Merge Tags: Dynamic values in notifications

 If you are using `{{mergeTags}}` in your notification designs, be sure to pass the actual values into the SDK.
 The example below replaces the `{{firstName}}` merge tag in your design with the value `Jane`.